edwardtfn/TX-Ultimate-Easy/README.md

 > Swipe and multi-touch events themselves are unaffected and still reach Home Assistant.

 > [!NOTE]
-> Automations that rely on double click or long press on the buttons will stop working while this mode is enabled.
+> Automations that rely on double-click or long-press on the buttons will stop working while this mode is enabled.
 > Swipes remain available as an alternative gesture.
 ESP-NOW is compatible: remote toggles are also sent on touch-down.

 ### Advanced Settings